 Post

-Solution of First-Order Linear Ordinary Differential Equations
+Solution of First-Order Linear ODEs

-First-Order Linear Ordinary Differential Equation
+First-Order Linear Ordinary Differential Equations

 \[y'+p(x)y=r(x) \tag{1}\]